gdiet/backup/README.md

 `source` must be a readable file or directory on your computer.

-`target` can be e.g. `/backups/photos/<yyyy.MM.dd_HH.mm>`.
-In this example, the backup utility will look in the DedupFS for the folder `/backup/photos/` (and exit if it doesn't exist).
+`target` can be e.g. `/backups/photos/[yyyy.MM.dd_HH.mm]`.
+In this example, the backup utility will look in the DedupFS for the folder `/backup/photos/` (and exit if the folder doesn't exist).
 There, it will create a folder named by the current date like `2022.10.30_11.14`.
 Then it will copy the `source` there.

-Technically speaking the date formatting is as follows: In `target`, everything within angle brackets `<...>` is used as [java.text.SimpleDateFormat](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/text/SimpleDateFormat.html) for formatting the current date/time.
+Technically speaking the date formatting works as follows: In `target`, everything within square brackets `[...]` is used as [java.text.SimpleDateFormat](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/text/SimpleDateFormat.html) for formatting the current date/time unless the opening square bracket is escaped with a backslash `\`.

 If you want to exclude certain files or directories from the backup, proceed as follows:
 * Either put an **empty** file `.backupignore` into a source directory to ignore.